Man killed in hit-and-run collision near Arbuckle

 The man’s identity is being withheld pending notification of next of kin.

-It is unknown at this time if drugs or alcohol were a factor in the collision.
+It is unknown at this time if drugs or alcohol were a factor in this collision.